James Forrest (footballer, born 1991)

 Forrest joined Celtic's youth academy in 2003 and made his first team debut in the 2009–10 season.
-As a young player he was widely regarded as one of the brightest talents in the Scottish game.
-In November 2011, the Scottish Football Association's performance director, Mark Wotte, described him as being "the light in the darkness" of Scottish football.
-He has progressed to become a key player in a successful era for Celtic, winning nine consecutive league championships.
+A one-club man, he has been a linchpin in a successful era for Celtic, becoming the most decorated player in the club's history with 26 trophies overall.

 Forrest played at every youth level for Scotland, winning 13 caps for the under-19 team, scoring two goals, and four caps for the under-21 team.
 He made his senior international debut on 29 May 2011 against the Republic of Ireland.
-He was part of the Scotland squad at UEFA Euro 2020.
+He was part of the Scotland squads at UEFA Euro 2020 and UEFA Euro 2024.

 Early life

-Forrest was born in Prestwick, South Ayrshire and attended Prestwick Academy.
+Forrest was born in the Craigie district of Ayr, South Ayrshire and attended Prestwick Academy.
 He had the prospect of a professional tennis career when he was younger.
 He was consistently approached by Prestwick Tennis Club to play for them, but he refused as he wanted to pursue his career in football.
 He was described by coaches at the club as being a naturally talented player, who could just "pick up a racquet and play".
-His younger brother, Alan Forrest, plays football for Heart of Midlothian.
+His younger brother, Alan Forrest, plays for Heart of Midlothian; their sister Lisa is also a footballer.